 - 3. DMC Reduction: Evaluation and Tools - (h) On an annual basis, JCMSC shall evaluate and revise all objective decision-making tools listed above to minimize the extent, if any, to which the tool uses racial or ethnic differences (or proxies for racial and ethnic differences) as a basis for decision-making.
 (MoA p.
 26)

 The number of objective tools being used has increased.
 The DAT has been validated.
-The YASI and Graduated Sanctions Grid have not been locally validated.
-The Graduated Sanctions Grid (GSG) was revised somewhat at the suggestion of Due Process Monitor Sandra Simkins.
+The YASI and Graduated Sanctions Grid have not been locally validated although an internal review of the GSG is currently being done.